jason-lieb/Stock-Market-Visualizer-React/readme.md

 # Stock Visualizer

-My stock market visualizer group project from bootcamp, but revamped with React and other npm libraries.
+My Stock Market Visualizer group project from bootcamp, but revamped with React and other npm libraries.
 A data visualization SPA that shows historical data for popular stocks, currency exchange rates, and US government data

 ## Deployed App